Barak Valley: Bengali Language Movement in Barak Valley

-Over 80 percent of Assam's Barak Valley are Bengali people and speak Bengali language.
+Over 80 per cent of Assam's Barak Valley are Bengali people and speak Bengali language.
 On 24 October, a bill was passed by Assam's late Chief Minister Mr. Bimala Prasad Chaliha in the Assam Legislative Assembly making Assamese as the only sole official language of the state.
 On 5 February 1961, the Cachar Gana Sangram Parishad was formed to protest against the imposition of Assamese in the Bengali-speaking Barak Valley.
 Rathindranath Sen was chief person of the organisation.
 People soon started protesting in Silchar, Karimganj and Hailakandi.
 On 24 April, the Parishad flagged off a fortnight-long Padayatra in the Barak Valley to raise awareness among the masses, which ended after 200 miles reaching to Silchar on 2 May.

 On 18 May, the Assam police arrested three prominent leaders of the movement, namely Nalinikanta Das, Rathindranath Sen and Bidhubhushan Chowdhury, the editor of weekly Yugashakti.
 On 19 May, the dawn to dusk hartal started.
 Picketing started in the sub-divisional towns of Silchar, Karimganj and Hailakandi.
 A Bedford truck carrying nine arrested activists from Katigorah was fired and the truck driver and the policemen escorting the arrested fled the spot.
 Soon after that the paramilitary forces, guarding the railway station, started beating the protesters with rifle butts and batons without any provocation from them.
 They fired 17 rounds into the crowd.
 Twelve persons received bullet wounds and were carried to hospitals.
 Nine of them died that day.
 Two more persons died later.
 One person, Krishna Kanta Biswas survived for another 24 hours with a bullet wound in chest.
 Ullaskar Dutta send nine bouquets for nine martyrs.
 On 20 May, the people of Silchar took out a procession with the bodies of the martyrs in protest of the killings.
 After the incident and more protests, the Assam government had to withdraw the circular and Bengali was ultimately given official status in the Barak region by Assam government.
 Soon after that a circular of Section 5 of Assam Language Act XVIII, 1961, was enacted to safeguards the use of Bengali language in the Cachar district.
 It says, "Without prejudice to the provisions contained in Section 3, the Bengali language shall be used for administrative and other official purposes up to and including district level."